-An excellent demonstration of the principles and tools involved in such Digital Forensics was given recently by Russ May, Visiting Professor at Sunderland University in the UK at a meeting of the information security group ISACA and I will attempt to pass on some of the main points here.
+An excellent demonstration of the principles and tools involved in such Digital Forensics was given by Russ May, a visiting Professor at Sunderland University in the UK at a meeting of the information security group ISACA.
+Ken Holmes, CertiKit’s CEO and ISMS expert shares the four main principles.

 The first thing to say is that this is a very specialist area and things have to be done in a certain way otherwise the evidence will be inadmissible in court.
 In ISO27001 terms this means that your procedures need to acknowledge that and take the initial steps to secure the scene and avoid making any basic errors.
 As far the control goes, it is perfectly acceptable within ISO27001 to then call in a specialist organization who will take over from there.
 The investigation of the evidence should then take place under the control of your incident management procedures (Annex A – A.16.1.1 Responsibility and procedures), often led by your legal team.

 So what should the first responders know about securing the scene before the specialists arrive?
 Well, there are 4 principles that are generally accepted as good practice to ensure that evidence stays admissible.

 Don’t change any data.
 If anyone does anything that results in the data on the relevant system being altered in any way then this will affect any subsequent court case.
 Examples could be as simple as waking up a laptop or logging on.
 So think before you touch anything.

 (Really one for the specialists, this) Only access the original data in exceptional circumstances.
 The first thing a specialist will do is use some tools to take a bit copy of any data held in memory, whether it’s on a hard disk, flash memory or maybe a SIM card on a phone.
 All analysis then takes place on the copy and the original is never touched unless maybe time is of the essence and gaining information to prevent a further crime is more important than keeping the evidence admissible (this is rare).